-Ukraine is the largest Country in Europe.
-It has a population of around 45,000.
+Ukraine is the largest country in Europe.
+It has a population of around 43,000,000.

-The Ukraine is split between pro-Russian sentiment in the east and those favoring closer ties to the EU in the west.
+Ukraine is split roughly between pro-Russian sentiment in the east and those favoring closer ties to the EU in the west.